your-moon/Cecile/README.md

 ## ⭐ Introduction

-Cecile, a modern programming language designed for simplicity and flexibility.
+The Cecile, a modern programming language designed for simplicity and flexibility.

 ## 🍎 Overview